alixlam/fmristroke/README.rst

    See the `workflows section of our documentation
    <https://fmriprep.readthedocs.io/en/latest/workflows.html>`__ for more details.

-The *fMRIPrep* pipeline uses a combination of tools from well-known software packages, including FSL_, ANTs_, FreeSurfer_ and AFNI_.
+The *fMRIStroke* pipeline uses a combination of tools from well-known software packages, including ANTs_ and FreeSurfer_.
-This pipeline was designed to provide the best software implementation for each state of preprocessing, and will be updated as newer and better neuroimaging software become available.
+This pipeline was designed to run after fmriprep.

 This tool allows you to easily do the following:

-- Take fMRI data from raw to fully preprocessed form.
-- Implement tools from different software packages.
-- Achieve optimal data processing quality by using the best tools available.
-- Generate preprocessing quality reports, with which the user can easily identify outliers.
+- Generate preprocessing quality reports specific to stroke patients, with which the user can easily identify outliers.
 - Receive verbose output concerning the stage of preprocessing for each subject, including meaningful errors.